-The transfer of vacation time for use by any another employee of the university is not without pay, sabbatical leave and educational leave.
-Vacation leave is accrued during other vacation will be considered to be on paid leave during the week between Christmas and New Year's Day, and during the week of Spring Break.
+Section 21.
+Bargaining unit faculty member in instructional categories who do not earn vacation will be considered to be on paid leave during the week between Christmas and New Year's Day, and during the week of Spring Break.
 If, for any reason, they are required to work on campus during one of these paid leaves, that work will be compensated as overload.